- Academic English Studies (ESL)

 - or GEOL 170 Climate Science

-Two social science breadth courses, including:
+Two social science courses are also required, including:

 - ECON 260 Environmental and Natural Resource Economics (prerequisite: ECON 100 Principles of Economics)